-28 Force majeure
+Force majeure

-Are the parties free to design the force majeure clause of the contract?
+28 Are the parties free to design the force majeure clause of the contract?

 Parties are free to design the force majeure clause and it is important that due consideration is given to doing so because English law, unlike some civil law jurisdictions, does not recognise any general doctrine of force majeure.
-Accordingly, the parties must specify the events that will constitute force majeure and the effect of the occurrence of such an event.
-The contract usually sets strict time limits within which the commencement and ending of the event must be notified.
-The scope of the force majeure clause will affect the extent to which the builder is entitled to an extension of time for completion of the vessel and the remedies available to the buyer where the builder fails to meet the delivery date (as discussed in questions 26, 36 and 37).
+Accordingly, the parties must specify the events that will constitute force majeure and typically include events such as acts of God; war or other hostilities; blockade; civil war; strikes, lockouts or other labour disturbances; labour shortage; flood, typhoons, hurricanes, storms or other weather conditions not included in normal planning; earthquakes; tidal waves; landslides; fires; and explosions.
+The parties must also specify the effect of the occurrence of such an event.
+The contract usually sets strict time limits within which the commencement and ending of the event must be notified, and failure to do so can be fatal to successfully claiming force majeure (see, by way of recent example, GPP Big Field LLP v Solar EPC Solutions SL (formerly Prosolia Siglio XXI) (2018)).
+The scope of the force majeure clause will affect the extent to which the builder is entitled to an extension of time for completion of the vessel and the remedies available to the buyer where the builder fails to meet the delivery date.
+Two recent cases (Seadrill Ghana Operations Ltd v Tullow Ghana Limited (2018) and Classic Maritime Inc. v Limbungan SDN BHD & Anor (2018)) make it clear that where a party seeks to rely on a force majeure event, it must show causation and establish that it would have performed the contract but for the force majeure event.

-29 Umbrella insurance
+Umbrella insurance

-Is certain 'umbrella' insurance available in the market covering the builder and all subcontractors of a particular project for the builder's risks?
+29 Is certain 'umbrella' insurance available in the market covering the builder and all subcontractors of a particular project for the builder's risks?

 The Institute of London Underwriters' Builders' Risks Clauses dating from 1988 (the 1988 Clauses) are recommended as the minimum insurance in BIMCO's Newbuildcon and widely used to cover the risks of physical loss of and damage to the vessel and her components during the period of construction.
 Generally, the cover incepts at the stage of keel laying (although the parties may agree a different stage of construction) and lapses upon delivery of the vessel to the buyer.
 Insurance is on an all-risks basis (subject to certain limitations) in respect of loss or damage to the vessel or her components, including repair or replacement costs of parts condemned owing to latent defects discovered within the period of the insurance.
-It is usual for builders' risks policies to identify the insured parties in broad terms in order to include, in addition to the builder as the principal assured, other parties involved with the project, such as the builder's subcontractors and suppliers.
+It is usual for builders' risks policies to identify the insured parties in broad terms to include, in addition to the builder as the principal assured, other parties involved with the project, such as the builder's subcontractors and suppliers.

-The more recent London Marine Construction All Risks (MarCAR) 2007 clauses were released in 2007 (the MarCAR 2007 Clauses) to suit a wider range of projects (including conversion, repair, lengthening or other similar work) than the 1988 Clauses and to address certain shortcomings perceived in those clauses.
-However, it appears that so far they have had a limited take-up, as the bulk of insurance is still being written on the terms of the 1988 Clauses.
-It remains to be seen whether the market will move to the MarCAR 2007 Clauses in the future.
+The more recent London Marine Construction All Risks (MarCAR) 2007 clauses were released in 2007 (the MarCAR 2007 Clauses) to suit a wider range of projects (including conversion, repair, lengthening or other similar work, as well as the construction of liquefied natural gas carriers and high-value cruise vessels) than the 1988 Clauses and to address certain shortcomings perceived in those clauses.
+However, insurance written on the terms of the 1988 Clauses remains the norm.